+1. Conformance batches:

-- 2. Conformance batches: New drug applications may be approved by the Center prior to the completion of the initial conformance batch phase of process validation.
-The manufacture of the initial conformance batches should be successfully completed prior to commercial distribution, except as identified below. - 4.
-Inspection of validation activities during a pre-approval inspection: If a pre-approval inspection is performed, the inspection team should audit and assess any available process validation protocols, activities, data, and information, whether or not completed, and report to the firm any deficiencies.
-The district should recommend withholding approval of an application if any completed validation efforts include data of questionable integrity or demonstrate that the process is not under control and the firm has not committed to making appropriate changes.
+New drug applications may be approved by the Center prior to the completion of the initial conformance batch phase of process validation.
+The manufacture of the initial conformance batches should be successfully completed prior to commercial distribution, except as identified below.

+2. Inspection of validation activities during a pre-approval inspection:

+If a pre-approval inspection is performed, the inspection team should audit and assess any available process validation protocols, activities, data, and information, whether or not completed, and report to the firm any deficiencies.
+The appropriate division within the OPQO or OBPO should recommend withholding approval of an application, if any completed validation efforts include data of questionable integrity or demonstrate that the process is not under control and the firm has not committed to making appropriate changes.
 Refer also to the Center pre-approval inspection compliance programs for additional guidance.

-If during a pre-approval inspection, process validation activities are found significantly deficient for an approved product made by a process similar to that of the subject of the pre-approval inspection and for which a warning letter or regulatory action will be proposed, the district should recommend withholding approval of the application.
+If during a pre-approval inspection, process validation activities are found significantly deficient for an approved product made by a process similar to that of the subject of the pre-approval inspection and for which a warning letter or regulatory action will be proposed, the appropriate division within the respective OPQO or OBPO should recommend withholding approval of the application.

-6. Inspection of validation activities during a post-approval inspection: If the initial conformance batch validation activities for a particular approved product were not substantially inspected and found satisfactory during the pre-approval inspection, the district should cover this activity for the approved application or a substantially similar process/product during the next routine CGMP inspection (see Compliance Programs 7356.002 for human drugs, and 7371.001 for animal drugs).
+3. Inspection of validation activities during a post-approval inspection:

+If the initial conformance batch validation activities for a particular approved product were not substantially inspected and found satisfactory during the pre-approval inspection, the appropriate division within OPQO or OBPO should cover this activity for the approved application or a substantially similar process/product during the next routine CGMP inspection (see Compliance Programs 7356.002 for human drugs, and 7371.001 for animal drugs).

-The district should inspect the firm' s validation activities for the new product within the first year of manufacture at commercial scale (if not inspected during the pre-approval inspection) if any of the following conditions apply:
+The appropriate division within OPQO or OBPO should inspect the firm's validation activities for the new product within the first year of manufacture at commercial scale (if not inspected during the preapproval inspection), if any of the following conditions apply:

-- a. the new drug is the first produced by the manufacturing site; - b. the firm has had previous problems validating a similar process for another product; - c. the product is manufactured by equipment or process that is substantially different from equipment or processes previously used by this firm; or, - d. the product is made by a process involving inherently variable unit operations or complex operations or procedures (see Compliance Programs 7356.002 for human drugs, and 7371.001 for animal drugs; and consult further with the Center's reviewing office for the product being inspected and/or the Office of Compliance subject contact for further guidance).
+- a. the new drug is the first produced by the manufacturing site; - b. the firm has had previous problems validating a similar process for another product; - c. the product is manufactured by equipment or process that is substantially different from equipment or processes previously used by this firm; or, d. the product is made by a process involving inherently variable unit operations or complex operations or procedures (see Compliance Programs 7356.002 for human drugs, and 7371.001 for animal drugs; and consult further with the respective Center's reviewing office for the product being inspected and/or the Office of Compliance subject contact for further guidance).

 If none of the above conditions apply, the district should evaluate validation activities for new products during the next routine CGMP program inspection (7356.002).
-Alternatively, for sites with a history of successful validation efforts for related products made by similar processes the district may request the process validation protocol and report to be sent to the district office for audit and assessment.
-Based on the review of this information, additional on-site inspection, evaluation, and documentation of the information received may, or may not be conducted at the district' s discretion unless directed otherwise.
+Alternatively, for sites with a history of successful validation efforts for related products made by similar processes the appropriate division within OPQO or OBPO may request the process validation protocol and report to be sent to the appropriate division office within OPQO or OBPO for audit and assessment.
+Based on the review of this information, additional on-site inspection, evaluation, and documentation of the information received may, or may not, be conducted at the appropriate OPQO or OBPO division office discretion unless directed otherwise.

-If a firm' s validation activities for the new product are found to have significant deficiencies (e.g., the initial conformance batch phase was not completed, the protocol was not followed or is inadequate, or validation data indicates process is not adequate), and one or more batches have been distributed, the district office should recommend regulatory action.
+If a firm's validation activities for the new product are found to have significant deficiencies (e.g., the initial conformance batch phase was not completed, the protocol was not followed or is inadequate, or validation data indicates process is not adequate), and one or more batches have been distributed, the appropriate division office within OPQO or OBPO should recommend regulatory action.